- Common uses

 Melphalan may increase the risk that you will develop other cancers.
 Talk with your doctor about the risks of taking melphalan.

 WHY is this medicine prescribed?

-Melphalan injection is used to treat multiple myeloma (a type of cancer of the bone marrow).
-Melphalan injection should only be used to treat people who are unable to take melphalan by mouth.
+Melphalan injection is used to treat multiple myeloma (a type of cancer of the bone marrow) in people who are unable to take melphalan by mouth.
+Melphalan injection is also used to destroy bone marrow and cancer cells in preparation for a bone marrow transplant in people with multiple myeloma.
 Melphalan is in a class of medications called alkylating agents.
 It works by stopping or slowing the growth of cancer cells in your body.